Joint analysis of anisotropic power spectrum, bispectrum and trispectrum: application to N-body simulations: Conclusions

 We find (see Figure \ref{fig:mcmc_post_fnl_fixed} and Table \ref{tab:table_constr_fnl0} in Appendix \ref{app:add_mat}) that fixing $f_{\rm nl}$ to zero or leaving it as a free parameter does not significantly change the constraints (improvements trend or magnitude) for the other parameters.

 The analysis presented here is still idealised in two main aspects: {\it i)} realistic surveys are not perfect boxes, their survey geometry is shaped by selection and window functions, {\it ii)} galaxies inhabit halos, and theirs sampling of the underlying dark matter distribution is not a Poisson process as simulated here.
 Nevertheless we do not expect that the extra layer of complications introduced by these effects would impact our findings in any significant way.
+Window, selection function and shot-noise affect all statistics and a lot of work in the community and in survey collaborations is going into correctly modelling and accounting for these effects.
+These real world effects may affect the signal to noise of a given statistics (especially when shot-noise is high), but should not significantly alter the gain (i.e. relative effect) of including anisotropic bispectrum and i-trispectrum to the more traditional data-vector.
+A much bigger problem would have been if the higher-order statistics here considered were dominated by the shot-noise for an object density similar to the one of current or future surveys.
+Here we proved that this was not the case.

 We conclude with a reflection.
 To date, most of the cosmological constraints from galaxy surveys have been obtained from a single summary statistics, the power spectrum.
 In this case, to reduce error-bars on cosmology one must increase the survey volume or increase the $k_{\rm max}$.
 The sky coverage of deep, state-of-the-art galaxy redshfit surveys has increased steadily over the past decade, from $\sim 10^3$ square degrees of 2dF or WiggleZ to $\sim 10^4$ square degrees of SDSS or BOSS \cite{Colless:2001gk,2010MNRAS.401.1429D,2013AJ....145...10D}.
 The current (and next) generation of galaxy redshift surveys cover most\footnote{While the fraction of the celestial sphere covered, $f_{\rm sky}$, is not 1, and closer to 1/4, the fraction of the sky free from foregrounds that can reasonably be used for cosmological galaxy redshift surveys is probably not drastically larger than that.
 Hence we can say that current surveys already cover the accessible volume in the redshift range they target.} of the observable volume in their targeted redshift range.
 However when the volume at a given redshift can not be further increased, if mildly-non-linear scales are included, it is important to consider that key cosmological information percolates to higher-order statistics.